-Growth in business volume and the risks posed by growing portfolios (and the derivatives transactions needed to manage those risks) would likely have made GSE regulatory reform a priority in the 110th Congress (as it was in the 109th)3 even if that growth had been managed smoothly.
-But it has not been: serious problems with financial accounting came to light at Freddie Mac in 2003, then at Fannie Mae in
+Growth in business volume and the risks posed by growing portfolios (and the derivatives transactions needed to manage those risks) would likely have made GSE regulatory reform a priority in the 110th Congress (as it was in the 109th)4 even if that growth had been managed smoothly.
+But it was not: serious problems with financial accounting came to light at Freddie Mac in 2003, then at Fannie Mae in 2004.
+Both

-3 For a summary of 109th Congress GSE legislation, see CRS Report RL32795, Government-Sponsored Enterprises: Reform Legislation in the 109th Congress, by Mark Jickling.
+4 For a summary of 109th Congress GSE legislation, see CRS Report RL32795, Government-Sponsored Enterprises: Reform Legislation in the 109th Congress, by Mark Jickling.

-2004.
-Both GSEs had to restate their earnings for several years,4 pay fines totaling hundreds of millions of dollars, and replace their top managers.
+GSEs had to restate their earnings for several years,5 pay fines totaling hundreds of millions of dollars, and replace their top managers.